ifuka001/rshell/README.md

 * In `rshell` the commands `ls` and/or with flags will work for now, but in the future we will add in the code to make it work better.
 * `rshell` does not support the usage of `TAB` key to find other commands with a similar letters typed in.
 It will read it as a user input and just print out an error message.
 * It will also not allow you to echo a line of string into a file like BASH does.
 Instead it will just print out what you wrote after the echo command (excluding the comments made after a `#`)
+* `ls` if the file name length is longer than 20characters, it might cause issue when outputting the file.
+* `ls` recommended bash size is 80width to show the output neat.
+* `cp` can only take flag parameter at the end of destination or it will not run properly.
+* For example: `cp` only runs by inputting `bin/cp "sourcefile" destinationfile"` or `bin/cp "sourcefile" destinationfile" "flag"`